rubber-knife/docker-rails-express-react/README.md

 5. Verify things are working — eg. check out `https://rails.your-domain.tld`

 #### Notes:
-- DNS must be set up to forward `your-domain.tld` to your current working host for this to work
+- This is meant to be run on your production server; DNS must be set up to forward `your-domain.tld` to your current working host for this to work
 - Only one instance of nginx can be bound to port 80; avoid potentionally conflicting instances by running something equivalent to `sudo service nginx stop` before beginning

 ## Workflow goals